zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab4-mysql-to-hive/ggbd-workshop-lab4-mysql-to-hive.md

 The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
 The workshop facilitator will review the content of each of these files to understand how GoldenGate is being configured.

-1)	view /u01/gg4mysql/dirprm/create_mysql_to_hadoop_gg_procs.oby
+view /u01/gg4mysql/dirprm/create_mysql_to_hadoop_gg_procs.oby

-2)	Optionally view these files, same as in previous lab:
+view these files, same as in previous lab /u01/gg4mysql/dirprm/mgr.prm
-/u01/gg4mysql/dirprm/mgr.prm

 /u01/gg4mysql/dirprm/extmysql.prm

 /u01/gg4mysql/dirprm/pmpmysql.prm

-3)	view /u01/gg4hadoop123010/dirprm/create_hive_replicat.oby
+view /u01/gg4hadoop123010/dirprm/create_hive_replicat.oby

-4)	view /u01/gg4hadoop123010/dirprm/rhive.prm
+view /u01/gg4hadoop123010/dirprm/rhive.prm

-5)	view /u01/gg4hadoop123010/dirprm/rhive.properties
+view /u01/gg4hadoop123010/dirprm/rhive.properties

 3. First we will start the GG manager process on both the source and target.
 Start 2 putty sessions, connect to ggadmin/oracle (then click Q to get to a prompt).
 Keep these sessions open for the rest of this lab.